armory/docs/content/en/continuous-deployment/armory-admin/aws/artifacts-ecr-connect.md

             passwordCommand: "aws --region us-east-2 ecr get-authorization-token --output text --query 'authorizationData[].authorizationToken' | base64 -d | sed 's/^AWS://'"
 ```

 Success!
-Now you will be able to use ECR as a Docker registry in the configuration stage.
+Now you can use ECR as a Docker registry in the configuration stage.

 ![](/images/armory-admin/artifacts/ecr-test.png)